cosmos/sdk-tutorials/academy/3-ibc/4-clients.md

 }
 ```

-The Tendermint `SignedHeader` is a header and commit that the counterparty chain has created.
+The CometBFT `SignedHeader` is a header and commit that the counterparty chain has created.
 In the `MsgUpdateClient` example, this would be the header of block 100 which will contain the timestamp of the block, the hash of the next validator set, and the root hash needed to update the `ConensusState` on record for the counterparty chain.
-The commit will be a signature of at least 2/3 of the validator set over that header, which is guaranteed as part of Tendermint's BFT consensus model.
+The commit will be a signature of at least 2/3 of the validator set over that header, which is guaranteed as part of CometBFT's consensus model.

 `ValidatorSet` will be the actual validator set, as opposed to the hash of the next validator set stored on the `ConsensusState`.
-This is important for the Tendermint `UpdateClient` method because, in order to preserve the Tendermint security model, it is necessary to be able to prove that at least 2/3 of the validators who signed the initial header at block 50 have signed the header to update the `ConsensusState` to block 100.
+This is important for the CometBFT `UpdateClient` method because, in order to preserve the CometBFT security model, it is necessary to be able to prove that at least 2/3 of the validators who signed the initial header at block 50 have signed the header to update the `ConsensusState` to block 100.
 This `ValidatorSet` will be submitted by the relayer as part of the `MsgUpdateClient`, as the relayer has access to full nodes from which this information can be extracted.

 `TrustedValidators` are the validators associated with that height.
 Note that `TrustedValidators` must hash to the `ConsensusState` `NextValidatorsHash` since that is the last trusted validator set at the `TrustedHeight`.